 “What?”
 George asks.

 “This is where we’re going to have our Halloween party,” Robby tells him.

 “Check it out.
 There’s even some old gravestones over here.”

 “We’ve been on a quest tonight, to find the perfect place for our Samhain ceremony (that’s the same as Halloween).
-We asked for a vision to guide us, but the spirits are so old, they knew not the roads built-in the forest by man.
+We asked for a vision to guide us, but the spirits are so old, they knew not the roads built-in the forest.
 We were directed to this place, but Bird Road interrupted our vision.
 We were lost but found you.
 This is a sacred place, far more ancient than a burial-place for these poor souls.
 It was the spirits that rule this world that led us here, not mere ghosts.”